Kenwyne Jones

 Kenwyne Joel Jones CM (born 5 October 1984) is a Trinidadian football manager and retired professional player who played as a forward.
-He currently manages the Trinidad and Tobago women's national team.
-He began his football career with Joe Public in his native Trinidad and Tobago.
+He managed the Trinidad and Tobago women's national team.
+He began his football career with Joe Public F.C. in his native Trinidad and Tobago.
 He moved to W Connection in 2002, and he was a utility player in the Trinidad and Tobago team in 2003 against Finland.
 In 2004, he joined Southampton, where he was converted to a striker.
 He was later loaned to Sheffield Wednesday and Stoke City during the 2004–05 season.

 In 2007, he joined Sunderland for £6 million where he spent three seasons before he signed for Stoke City in August 2010.
-In his first season at Stoke Jones scored 12 goals and played in the 2011 FA Cup Final.
-Following the arrival of Peter Crouch in August 2011, Jones struggled to hold down a regular place in the side which saw him score just four more league goals in the next three seasons.
+In his first season at Stoke, Jones scored 12 goals and played in the 2011 FA Cup Final.
+Following the arrival of Peter Crouch in August 2011, Jones struggled to hold down a regular place in the side, and scored just four more league goals in the next three seasons.
 In January 2014 he joined Cardiff City in a player-exchange with Peter Odemwingie.
-Whilst with Cardiff he spent time out on loan at AFC Bournemouth and Al Jazira before moving to Atlanta United in the summer of 2016.
-Jones decided to retire from football in November 2017.
+While with Cardiff he spent time out on loan at AFC Bournemouth and Al Jazira before moving to Atlanta United in the summer of 2016.
+Jones retired from football in November 2017.

 Club career

 Early career

 Jones was born in Point Fortin, Trinidad and Tobago, to Lydia and Pamphile. and he attended St. Anthony's College in Trinidad along with his future Sunderland teammate Carlos Edwards.
-His uncle, Philibert Jones, was also a footballer as a prolific forward for Strike Squad that came within a point of qualifying for the 1990 World Cup and was a similar player to Kenwyne; both in style and celebration.
+His uncle, Philibert Jones, was also a footballer as a prolific forward for Strike Squad that came within a point of qualifying for the 1990 World Cup and was a similar player to Kenwyne both in style and celebration.

 He had earlier had trials at Manchester United and Middlesbrough in 2002, and further trials at West Ham United and Rangers in 2004.
-Jones revealed in an interview with Simon Bird that he had to travel around Europe looking for a football club, or face a career in the Trinidad army; he said "It was hard because I'd just had my son and it was make it — or join the army.
+Jones revealed in an interview with Simon Bird that he had to travel around Europe looking for a football club, or face a career in the Trinidad army.
+"It was hard because I'd just had my son and it was make it — or join the army.
 I had a family to support and at that time, it was either this is it... or I go into the services.
 I was ready for that life."
 Jones began his professional career with Joe Public in his native Trinidad and Tobago in 2002.
 He soon moved to W Connection where he played for two years.